 It’s thought that these little white dogs were brought there by the Phoenicians and used to barter or trade for food and money.
 As the dogs made their home on the Malta islands they were bred purely for companions and comforters, mostly favored by wealthy women, and rightfully so as they are great at that job!

-Picture an upper-class well-dressed lady carrying a small white dog in the sleeve of her dress.
+Note: Often upper-class well-dressed women would carry their small white dog in the sleeve of their dress.
 That’s one big sleeve!
 Well, that’s what the Maltese were bred for, to “take air” and be held in the laps of luxury of their lady owners.

 From there this high-class breed made its way into the hearts of the rich, famous, and royal of the European upper class.
 Several queens throughout Europe were reported to have this small white companion as the royal lapdog for a good part of the 16th century.
 In true Maltese fashion, they were often spoiled.
 Some royal dogs had their own throne rooms and servants entirely dedicated to them.